15 Dynamic Similarity

 In the case of aerodynamic problems, if it can be formally established that the flow similarity parameters have the same values for both flows at both scales and that the flows are dynamically similar, then:

 - The streamline patterns of both bodies will be geometrically similar.
+This means the flow patterns about both bodies will be the same.

-- The force coefficients (e.g., lift and drag coefficients) and moment coefficients (about the same non-dimensional point) will be the same.
+- The force coefficients (e.g., lift and drag coefficients) and moment coefficients (about the same non-dimensional reference point) will be the same.

 Wind Tunnel Testing

 The concept of dynamic flow similarity is a fundamental issue in wind tunnel testing of sub-scale models.
-Suppose a sub-scale model of an aircraft is to be tested in a wind tunnel.
+Suppose a sub-scale model of an actual (full-size) aircraft will be tested in a wind tunnel.
 In that case, the basic idea is to simulate the conditions of free flight, i.e., to simulate the actual flight conditions in the wind tunnel.
 In this case, the flow produced will give the same non-dimensional pressure distributions, as well as lift, moments, and drag coefficients, as on the actual aircraft during a free flight.
 However, this outcome can only be true if the Reynolds and Mach numbers attained in the wind tunnel test are the same as for free flight.
 Scaled models in a wind tunnel can help verify the aircraft design before tooling and construction begin, and in most cases, it is a critical step in the development process of a new aircraft.

 Unfortunately, it is difficult to obtain the proper scaling of both the Reynolds number and the Mach number in wind tunnel tests mainly because the test article in the wind tunnel is usually a smaller (i.e., sub-scale) version of the actual aircraft.
 While the issues can be prevented using a wind tunnel big enough to test the full-scale flight vehicle, this is rarely practical.
 The biggest wind tunnel is the National Full-Scale Aerodynamics Testing Facility at NASA Ames Research Center, which has a test section 120 ft (36.6 m) wide and 80 ft (24.4 m) high.
 It can even accommodate actual aircraft with their engines running.
 However, it can only test at flow speeds up to about 120 knots.
 Therefore, most wind tunnel tests are performed with smaller or sub-scale models.